J-umpy/Setsuna/README.md

 # Setsuna
-**With over 600 lines of code, Setsuna is almost ready for a full release!**
+**With over 700 lines of code, Setsuna is almost ready for a full release!**

-Setsuna is a general-purpose Discord Bot, and one of the view made in discord.py!
+Setsuna is a general-purpose Discord Bot, and one of the few made in discord.py!
 She currently features 10 commands (not including settings), a Starboard (with pineapples), and various settings
 ## Feature List:
 - Lists audit log actions